LouisStefanuto/my-site/docs/blog/posts/03_video_ldm.md

         Yes, but only the decoder.
 In [Align your Latents](https://arxiv.org/abs/2304.08818), the authors stress out that adding temporal layers to the decoder is key.
 Indeed, "the autoencoder of the LDM is trained on images only, causing flickering artifacts when encoding and decoding a temporally coherent sequence of images."
 It makes sense as even if the latent representations of all frames are close in the embedding space, the decoder may decode them slightly differently, causing artifacts.

-      - **I see there are many reshape operations.
+      - **I notice there are many reshape operations.
 Why is the batch reshaped so many times?**

         Each sub-block expects a different input.
 Either independent frames, or videos, or pixel values sequences.
 Hopefully, as all training videos have the same number of frames $T$ and the same frame dimensions ($H \times W \times C$), switching from a format to another is a simple `np.reshape` (or equivalent) operation.